 Become a Client

-All neighbors who would like to receive services at ECCO must become up-to-date and active clients of ECCO.
+All neighbors who would like to receive services at ECCO must be an active and current client of ECCO.
 What does that mean?
 We make it simple.
-If you have never been to ECCO, you must go through a client assessment to determine if you are eligible to receive our services.
+If you have never been to ECCO, you must go through a client assessment with one of our team members to determine if you are eligible to receive any or all of our services.

-As you’ll see below, all ECCO services are available to those who live and work East of the Cooper River, with multiple services also available to neighbors living in the Tri-County communities.
-All clients must also be qualified by their income level.
-Income qualifications are based on 250% of the Federal Poverty Guidelines.
-If you have been an ECCO client in the past and are unsure if you are up-to-date, please reach out to one of our Client Navigators.
+As you’ll see below, all ECCO services are available to those who income qualify and live and/or work East of the Cooper River, with additional services also available to neighbors living in the Tri-County communities.
+All clients must income qualify based on 250% of the Federal Poverty Guidelines.
+If you have been an ECCO client in the past and are unsure if you are up-to-date, please reach out to ECCO at 843-849-9220 or by email at navigation@eccocharleston.org.

 *Although ECCO is a non-governmental resource, ECCO uses the U.S. federal poverty guidelines as a measure of income to determine who is eligible for ECCO programs and services.
 The chart below is used by Client Navigators to determine client eligibility.
 Households who make more than the maximum income per month/year will not be eligible for ECCO services.